diegoparrilla/slate/source/index.html.md

 * __HTTP/1.1 400 Bad Request__: The JSON object, Continent code and/or the TTL are malformed, the Continent code cannot be stored.
 Check the response text for more information about the error.

-## Add the Autonomous System (AS) that owns the IP address to the private QUARANTINE-AS backlist
+## Add the Autonomous System (AS) that owns the IP address to the private QUARANTINE-AS blacklist

 ```shell
 $ curl -i -H "X-Auth-Token: UUID" -X POST -d'{"asn":<AS_NUMBER>,"ttl":<TTL>}' "https://api.apility.net/quarantine/as"